 5. Claim Pre-Existing Link Opportunities

 Broken links can be a valuable opportunity for link building.
-Sometimes it can simply involve taking advantage of opportunities that already exist but haven’t been tapped into yet.
+Sometimes it can simply involve taking advantage of broken link building opportunities that already exist but haven’t been tapped into yet.
 Taking this into consideration, there are somethings that you should be careful at.
 The first rule is to comply with Google’s quality guidelines.
 Then look for trustworthy sites, choose the type of link, position and lots of other factors.

 You can have broken links for numerous reasons, but you don’t have to despair.
 You can claim them and restore your backlink profile.
 The following are five tips and strategies you can use to claim links that you rightfully deserve.
 It can bring more on your link building process if you follow the link reclamation technique you’ve previously talked about.